 - An easy-to-understand visual interface.
 Not everyone shares your financial insight.
-That's why it’s a great feature to be able to organize in a visually simple-to-use way so that the end user can see things from your perspective.
+That's why you'll want a feature that allows you to organize data in a visually simple-to-use way, so that the end user can see things from your perspective.

-One of the limitations of financial dashboarding software is often that all the data analysis is historical.
+One of the limitations of financial dashboard software is oftentimes, the data analysis is entirely historical.
 In other words, you can only chart and analyze where you’ve been, not where you’re headed.
 And yet where the business is headed is usually far more important than where it has been.

-To get the most out of financial dashboarding, look for a solution that can create forecasts.
+To get the most out of financial dashboards, look for a solution that can create forecasts.
 And better yet, find a solution that can show your forecasted data alongside historical data on dashboards.
 This enables you to create dashboards that visually represent different scenarios.
-And scenario analysis has a much bigger impact when users can see the effect of changing various assumptions on a chart that shows cash flow as opposed to looking at cryptic tables of numbers.
+Scenario analysis has a much bigger impact when users can see the effect of changing various assumptions on a chart that shows cash flow as opposed to looking at cryptic tables of numbers.

 There are an infinite number of charts that can be generated with your financial data.
 The question is, can you get the ones that you want quickly and easily?
 This is where customization comes in.

 It’s important that you and other users in your organization are able to easily and confidently customize dashboards to your needs without involving a developer or requiring extensive training.
 When you demo the product, ask the salesperson to show you how to customize the default dashboards to various stakeholders.
 Look for solutions that allow you to serve a wide variety of financial dashboard users.
 Here are some examples of dashboards you might want to create: